-Music for your school
+Music for schools

 The Suffolk County Music Service (SCMS) offers a wide range of music ensemble activities for all ages, abilities, and instruments in District and Area Music Centres for young people.

-The SCMS is the Lead Organisation of the Suffolk Music Education Hub (SMEH).
+The SCMS is the Lead Organisation of Suffolk Music Education Hub (SMEH).
 SCMS work with a range of partners in order to create, deliver and signpost a joined-up music education provision for Suffolk children and young people, both in and out of school.